Tony Barker

-Anthony Ray Barker (born September 7, 1968) is a former American football linebacker in the National Football League (NFL).
-He played college football at the University of Kansas before transferring to Rice University following his sophomore year.
-He was drafted by the Washington Redskins in the 10th round, 280th overall selection, of the 1992 NFL Draft.
+Anthony Ray Barker (born September 7, 1968) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Kansas Jayhawks before transferring to the Rice Owls following his sophomore year.
+He was selected by the Washington Redskins in the 10th round of the 1992 NFL draft.
 He also briefly played for the Green Bay Packers.

 High school career

 Barker began attending Wichita Northwest High School in Wichita in 1984.
 While at Northwest, he participated in football, basketball, and shot put/discus in track and field.
 However, he gave up basketball after his junior year.
 As a high school football player, he played offensive tackle, defensive end and punter.
 In his senior year, he was a 1st Team All-City selection as an offensive tackle, defensive end, and punter, best 11 in the state from Wichita and Topeka newspapers, and honorable mention in the 1986 High School All-American football team voting.

 Barker was voted to the Wichita Eagle's all-time Wichita High School Football team as a 1st team offensive tackle.
 Also on that team was former Detroit Lions Defensive end Lawrence Pete (who went to South), Linebackers Mark (Seattle Seahawks/Indianapolis Colts) and Mike Bell (Kansas City Chiefs) (Both went to Bishop Carroll), Pro-Football Hall of fame running back Barry Sanders (North), and Tennessee Titans Linebacker Kamerion Wimbley, who is (like Barker) a Northwest alumni.